- Always keep the client’s needs in mind if you’re picking the meeting location.

-De Vos advised staying on-topic for the most part, rather than getting distracted by your meal.
+De Vos advised staying on-topic for the most part and not letting the food distract you.

 “Pay attention to the time you’re taking as well,” he said.
 “Many clients can have a hard stop right after lunch — meaning keep an eye on the clock and plan accordingly.”

-Regardless of the situation or location, our sources advised following these etiquette standards during any business meeting:
+Regardless of the situation or location, our sources advised practicing the following etiquette standards during all business meetings.

 - Confirm scheduled appointments ahead of time.

 - Be respectful of your guests’ time and stick to a schedule or agenda.

 - Keep your smartphone and tablet on silent and out of sight; use a pen and paper if you need to take notes.